mozilla-it/openvpn_defer_auth/build_notes/README.md

 ---
 You're probably here, years after I wrote this in 2018 (with an update in 2024).
 Hi!

-The key to this repo is the openvpn-plugin.h file.
+Refresh the openvpn-plugin.h file from current.
 It will change as the API evolves.
 If some function gets deprecated, we need to move off of it.
 This repo should be revisited as openvpn matures and ages its API, but that API will age slowly for legacy reasons, I bet.

 I'm sure the sample code has changed since https://github.com/OpenVPN/openvpn/commit/aef8a872aa51331f781265fdb6b3c340463637a8  That's not the point of them.